Mark Winterbottom: Formula Ford

 The Spectrum 09 in which Winterbottom placed 2nd in the 2002 Australian Formula Ford Championship.

 In 2001, Winterbottom made his Formula Ford debut in the Victorian Formula Ford Championship.
 Winterbottom raced to runner-up honours after winning four races out of six rounds, missing one round due to karting commitments.
 He won the Ford Kart Stars Scholarship Championship, gaining a Ford-supported drive in the 2002 Australian Formula Ford Championship.

-He finished second in the 2002 Australian Formula Ford Championship with two round victories, five race wins and two pole positions.
+Winterbottom finished second in the 2002 Australian Formula Ford Championship with two round victories, five race wins and two pole positions.
 The championship was won by Winterbottom's future V8 Supercars rival Jamie Whincup.
 He was presented with 2002 Avon Formula Ford Rookie of the Year Award.

 Touring car career

 Development Series

 In 2003, Winterbottom became the Konica V8 Supercar Series champion in his debut season.
 Winterbottom raced with Ford team Stone Brothers Racing (SBR) to five round victories and six pole positions in an almost perfect season.
 Two of Winterbottom's race victories were gained from rear-of-field reverse grid starts.
 He missed out on making a clean sweep of the series due to an engine failure in the fifth round at Phillip Island.

-He also debuted in the V8 Supercars Championship at the Sandown 500 and Bathurst 1000 with SBR, sharing a BA Falcon with Mark Noske.
+Winterbottom also debuted in the V8 Supercars Championship at the Sandown 500 and Bathurst 1000 with SBR, sharing a BA Falcon with Mark Noske.
 Winterbottom and Noske finished 11th at Sandown, before qualifying 16th at the 2003 Bathurst 1000 and then retiring at three-quarter distance whilst running in third with engine problems.

-He was the recipient of the Mike Kable Young Gun Award.
+Winterbottom was the recipient of the Mike Kable Young Gun Award.